downzer0/a11y-toolbar/README.md

 * Doesn't change existing site layout, but will enhance readability when used
 * Semantic; assistive technology and keyboard accessible

+## Accessible fallbacks

+Thanks to The Filament Group's [exploration on fallback options](https://www.filamentgroup.com/lab/bulletproof_icon_fonts.html), I've implemented their A Font Garde toolkit which provides graceful degredation to browsers who don't support `@font-face` or in cases where the font stylesheets or fonts themselves don't load.

+The implementation relies on a small bit of additional markup, a customized Modernizr to detect font-face capabilities, and two small JS and CSS files.

+### A Font Garde

+The toolkit works by trying to load the font icons at page load.
+If the test passes, the name of the font is added to the `html` tag as a class.
+Stylesheets then render icon fonts referencing that classname.
+If the tests fail, the font icons don't load and instead fallback to either a glyph/image or text.

 ## Known issues (things in-progress)

 * Only Firefox and Webkit browsers can desaturate